Blendify/blender-manual/blender_docs/manual/editors/uv/editing/layout.rst

    :Header:    :menuselection:`Pivot Point`

 The UV Editor has a 2D cursor.
 Its position can be changed by :kbd:`LMB` clicking in the UV editor.
-You can also manually adjust its position in the Properties region.
+You can also manually adjust its position in the Sidebar region.
 The range by default is from 0 to 256 starting from the lower left corner.
 By enabling *Normalized* under *Coordinates*, the range changes from 0 to 1.